Last Updated: April 3, 2024

 Personal Life

-Drescher married her first husband, Peter Marc Jacsobson, in 1978 at age twenty-one.
+Drescher married her first husband, Peter Marc Jacobson, in 1978 at age 21.
 The couple divorced in 1999, but they maintained a working relationship.
 He came out as gay after their divorce, and the two have remained close.
 In 1985, Drescher, her friend, and Jacobson were home when two armed robbers broke in.
 Jacobson was tied up and beaten, and Drescher and her friend were raped at gunpoint.
 The perpetrators were found and charged.
 In 2000, she was diagnosed with uterine cancer and wrote about her experience in a book titled "Cancer Smancer."
 She founded the nonprofit organization the Cancer Smancer Movement in 2007 and helps promote early cancer detection in women.

 Real Estate